A study in patients with SMA showed SPINRAZA® (nusinersen)

 • Clinically meaningful improvement (defined as a change of ≥2 points)

-• 6-Minute Walk Test (6MWT) in ambulatory patients
+• 6MWT in ambulatory patients

 • Mean change vs baseline